Why Saying “Pay Attention” Makes No Sense

 In such case, why are the rest of us still obligated to forfeit our attention when the originator of such information is clearly dull?
 After all, even a highly well-organized brain resists paying attention to something that’s of no interest.

-But then, how is attention affected when information is interesting and important—yet we have a disorganized brain?
-It turns out . . . this is a very significant variable.
+How is attention affected when information is interesting and important—but we have not finished our lower brain development?
+It turns out . . . that's a very significant variable.

 Here are just a few examples of basic brain skills we may take for granted (if we have them) and how they may affect attention if we do not.